When the Fed cuts rates, purchasing power increases. What does that impact actually look like for the average consumer?

 This comes into play when a consumer takes out a loan for a large purchase like a home or a car.
 When they borrow — usually from a bank — they agree to pay interest on the money they borrowed.
 When rates are lower, interest accrues more slowly, and in the end, borrowers owe less as they pay off the loan.
 Credit card balances, too, accrue interest when they’re not paid off in full.

 The Fed generally adjusts interest rates in response to inflation, increasing rates when inflation is high and decreasing them when it’s under control.
-With inflation significantly cooled from its 2022 highs, the Fed has now pursued two consecutive rate cuts in September and November, reducing interest rates by 75 basis points in total.
-Many analysts consider another 25-point cut likely at the Fed’s final meeting of 2024 in December.
+With inflation significantly cooled from its 2022 highs, the Fed has now pursued three consecutive rate cuts, reducing interest rates by 100 basis points in total.
+Following the December meeting, Federal Reserve Chair Jerome Powell indicated two more rate cuts were coming in 2025.

 And though a 0.25% rate cut might sound small, it can have downstream impacts — especially when you think about how consecutive rate cuts compound over time.
 Several months into 2025, we could see larger purchases like appliances, vehicles, and homes start to tick up.